It’s time for the 14th edition of Meet the Contrado Artists: Intricate Illustrations.

 All of our artists this month use illustration in their work, and it creates an amazing, dramatic effect.
 Join us as we speak to them about where it all started, what sparks their imagination and where they find their inspirations.

-The Contrado Creatives
+The Contrado Creatives – Illustrations Edition

 “At fairs my customers can range from little girls, to middle aged ‘proper’ blokes, to ladies who are young at heart; and I LOVE that.”

 Kim’s creative process sparks when she watches or reads something that she can mull over and obsess about.
 She researches this, reads more into it, starts to make plans and then begins to collect reference photos.
 From there she gets straight into it.
 Her illustrations can take up to four months to create, depending on the level of detail that she puts into each one.
-She works first and foremost in pen, and sometimes will add colour into her work digitally.
+She works first and foremost in pen and sometimes will add colour to her work digitally.
 Kim, however, favours tonal pieces, occasionally adding texture overlays.

 Swade has always enjoyed drawing, and since a young age has been a creative soul.
 Growing up with severe Dyspraxia, he often used his drawings to portray how he was feeling and what he was thinking.
 Becoming more and more engrossed in the world of art as he grew up, and having an artistic family set him on the designer path.
 Designing as Swade since leaving college three years or so ago, he’s had a distinct style from very early on.
-Swade is drawn to bright colours that are strong and bold.
+Swade finds himself drawn to bright colours that are strong and bold.
 Consisting mainly of abstract shapes and rich colour schemes, Swade’s work also includes lots of textures from close up photography and mark making with various objects.

 “I surround myself with inspiration.”